Communication across borders

 That’s were Danube-Camps come into action: We want to prepare future generations for those challenges.
 To be not afraid, but to embrace and enjoy what lies ahead.
 To be a world citizen.

-The Danube-Camp 2020 will take place in the beautiful, well equipped and camp-experienced archaeological park of Viminacium in Serbia about 90 km East of Belgrade near the Danube.
+The Danube-Camp 2021 took place in the beautiful, well equipped and camp-experienced archaeological park of Viminacium in Serbia about 90 km East of Belgrade near the Danube.

-Participants: 12 youngsters from each of the 5 participating countries in the Danube-region (AT, BG, RO, RS, UA) will participate: 6 girls and 6 boys, who will be older than 13 and younger than 14.5 years in mid July 2020.
+Participants: 12 youngsters from each of the 5 participating countries in the Danube-region (AT, BG, RO, RS, UA) participated: 6 girls and 6 boys, older than 13 and younger than 14.5 years in end of July 2021.

-The 12 teens of each country will be supported and guided by 3 experienced coaches of their country, reaching a quota of 1 coach for 4 teens.
+The 12 teens of each country were supported and guided by 3 experienced coaches of their country, reaching a quota of 1 coach for 4 teens.

 Communication matters.
 It's easy.
 It's fun.